Bacterial Vaginosis Treatment

 Bacterial Vaginosis can sometimes be confused with vaginal candida /thrush infection.
 Vaginal candida/ thrush is a fungal infection and typically causes a thick, white discharge with itching/ irritation around the vagina/ vulva.
 The treatment for thrush is very different to Bacterial Vaginosis treatment.

 It can sometimes be difficult to know if you have Bacterial Vaginosis or genital candida/ thrush.
-If you are unsure, we suggest arranging an online GP video consultation with one of our doctors.
+If you are unsure, we suggest arranging an online GP video consultation with one of our doctors or an appointment with your local GP.

-If you have been diagnosed with vaginal candida/ thrush in the past and you currently have similar symptoms, treatment for this is available here.
+If you have been diagnosed with vaginal candida/ thrush in the past and you currently have similar symptoms, you can avail of our Genital Thrush Online Repeat Prescription Service.

 Is treatment always necessary for Bacterial Vaginosis?